SolarTherm/SolarTherm/doc/source/openmodelica.rst

 C simulation runtime reads this file, so things like time intervals can be changed without recompiling the simulation executable.

+By default the simulation will output the results into a file named ``Class_res.mat``, which is a MAT-file version 4.
+Another optional output is a CSV file, but this dramatically slows down the simulation.

 Listed below are the source files generated in this process and an initial attempt to explain their purpose.